-However, in a recent study of 30 patients with avascular necrosis of the hip, researchers showed that after 20 to 30 treatments, all patients in the study remained significantly painfree after 7 years, and none required hip reconstruction or replacement.
+However, in a recent study of 30 patients with avascular necrosis of the hip, researchers showed that after 20 to 30 hyperbaric oxygen therapy treatments, all patients in the study remained significantly painfree after 7 years, and none required hip reconstruction or replacement.

 Avascular necrosis can occur in the hip, knee, shoulder, ankle, elbow orthe wrist.
 Most commonly though it occurs in the hip, and specifically the femoral head.
 The second most common instance occurs in the knee, causing often debilitating pain when walking.

 For such an intensely painful condition, we have to ask what causes it.
 Avascular necrosis, it turns out, can be caused by a number of factors: trauma, drug side effects and disease.
 Avascular necrosis of the femoral head often results in pain while walking.
 It also causes limping and sometimes groin pain, and sadly, often cripples people who suffer with it.
 Fortunately, hyperbaric oxygen therapy helps with both hip and knee necrosis.

 A 2010 study by Camporesi et al studied Femoral Head Necrosis (FNH) in a blind cross-over study.

 Of the 30 patients in this study, 19 had FNH stage II (called Ficat Stage II by the medical community, after the doctor who invented the FMH classification system).
 All patients received 30 treatments of HBOT.
 Although no significant improvement was noticed in range of motion within the first 10 treatments, there were significant benefits after between 20 to 30 treatments.
 Patients experienced a decrease in pain, and an increase in stability and range of motion.
 Authors indicated that all 30 patients remained significantly pain-free the after seven years!
 None of the 30 patients needed hip reconstruction or replacement.